galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 > 1. Open `playbook.yml` with your text editor and set the following:
 >
 >    - Amend the dependency installation pre-task to install additional necessary dependencies:
-         - For Debian: git, python-virtualenv, make, build-essential
+>        - For Debian: git, python-virtualenv, make, build-essential
->        - For RHEL: mercurial, python-virtualenv
+>        - For RHEL: python-virtualenv
 >    - Add the role `galaxyproject.galaxy` to the roles to be executed, at the end
+>
 >    > ### {% icon question %} Question
 >    >
 >    > How does your final configuration look?